 INNOVATION

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-We’re in a new era of AI-driven scams When ChatGPT was released in lat
+Why this year’s World Cup ball may not fly as far Much is new about th

 Source: MIT Technology Review